wheinrichs/CatFeederWebServer/README.md

 **Author: Winston Heinrichs**

 **Date: December 1, 2024**

+_This code is deployed on render and does not need to be cloned to run the application.
+It is made public here purely for educational and transparency purposes._

 This repo defines the back end server logic that communicates with the front end react application at: